pagkly/Zed/Investopedia4/Who Is Michael Bloomberg.md

 In the 2016 election, Bloomberg endorsed Democratic Party candidate Hillary Clinton over Republican candidate Donald Trump.8 He denounced Republicans in Congress as "absolutely feckless" for failing to exercise oversight of President Trump.

-In 2018, Bloomberg donated $80 million to Congressional candidates, with all but a fraction of that total going to Democratic or liberal candidates.9 His goal in making those donations was to help Democrats gain a majority in the House of Representatives.
+In 2018, Bloomberg donated $80 million to Congressional candidates, with all but a fraction of that total going to Democratic or liberal candidates.9 His goal in making those donations was to help Democrats [[Gain|gain]] a majority in the House of Representatives.
 "I've never thought that the public is well-served when one party is entirely out of power, and I think the past year and a half has been evidence of that," Bloomberg stated.10

 Bloomberg has been an active proponent of gun control.
 He was one of 15 American mayors who founded an advocacy group, Everytown for Gun Safety, in 2006 to press for reform of gun laws.11 He has also made substantial donations to environmental organizations, and as mayor of New York pressed for [[clean energy]](https://www.investopedia.com/articles/investing/053015/pros-and-cons-solar-energy.asp) policies.

 ## Presidential Candidate

 On Nov.
-24, 2019, Michael Bloomberg entered the 2020 race for the U.S. presidency as a Democrat.2 He self-funded his campaign and reported to the Federal Election Commission he had spent over $1 billion.12
+24, 2019, Michael Bloomberg entered the 2020 race for the U.S. presidency as a Democrat.2 He self-funded his campaign and reported to the Federal Election [[Commission]] he had spent over $1 billion.12

 In his campaign statement, Bloomberg aimed at President Trump as his motivation for running.
 He wrote, "I’m running for president to defeat Donald Trump and rebuild America.
 We cannot afford four more years of President Trump’s reckless and unethical actions.
 He represents an existential threat to our country and our values.
 If he wins another term in office, we may never recover from the damage."13